talitaoliveira/azure-pipeline-tv/README.md

 ## Second

-You need to create a `file` named "pipelines.js" with the following structure, and add one or more objects:
+You need to create a `file` on `src` folder, named "pipelines.js" with the following structure, and add one or more objects:

 ```
 export const pipelines = [